 — Experimental Media Instructor, UCSC

 Current AI interfaces force creative professionals into sequential conversations.
-Every interaction requires choosing one path, abandoning others, and losing the ability to compare what-if scenarios simultaneously.
-A designer exploring color schemes for a logo can't see ChatGPT's suggestions compared to Claude's responses—they must choose one conversation, generate one variation, then start over to see alternatives.
+Every interaction requires choosing one path, abandoning others, and losing the ability to compare scenarios simultaneously.
+A designer exploring color schemes for a logo can't see GPT-4's suggestions next to Claude's responses.
+They must choose one conversation, generate one variation, then start over to see anything else.

-Visual thinkers lose spatial context.
-Creative professionals rely on spatial memory—they remember ideas by their position on a page, in a sketchbook, across a wall of sticky notes.
-Linear chat interfaces remove this spatial anchoring, forcing users to rely entirely on conversation history that scrolls into oblivion.
+Visual thinkers also lose spatial context.
+Creative professionals rely on spatial memory, remembering ideas by their position on a page, in a sketchbook, across a wall of sticky notes.
+Linear chat interfaces remove this anchoring entirely, forcing users to rely on conversation history that scrolls out of view.

-The data tells the story: Our initial survey of 87 creative professionals revealed that 76% reported chat interfaces "significantly hindered" their creative process.
-This isn't an AI capability problem—it's an interface paradigm problem.
+Our initial survey of 87 creative professionals found that 76% reported chat interfaces "significantly hindered" their creative process.
+This is not an AI capability problem.
+It's an interface problem.

 My Approach